 That being said, here is some gear I use frequently:

 When I first started CrossFit, even though I loved it right off the bat, I didn’t feel comfortable enough to call myself a “CrossFitter.”
+I thought I wasn’t a CrossFitter because I couldn’t do kipping pull-ups or handstand push-ups.
 But wait, why not?
 I was there day after day, doing the WODs just like everyone else.
 If you’re there and you’re loving it, don’t be afraid to show it, talk the talk and be proud of your accomplishments, no matter how large or small!
 You’re a “CrossFitter” as soon as you start.
+One of the best parts of CrossFit is sharing the love with the CrossFit community.
+Get in there and be a part of it.

 Don’t know what an AMRAP is?
 A 1 RM?
 How about an EMOM or T2B?
 Don’t worry about it!
 CrossFit has weird terminology.
 Whether it’s about the use of acronyms, the upcoming workout or foot placement during a squat, ask your coach or a more experience athlete for clarification, they’ll be happy to answer your questions.